Skip to content

 Living Will Declaration means a legal document that lets a competent adult (“declarant”) specify what health care the declarant wants or does not want when he or she becomes terminally ill or permanently unconscious and can no longer make his or her wishes known.
 It is NOT and does not replace a will, which is used to appoint an executor to manage a person’s estate after death.

 Permanently unconscious state means an irreversible condition in which the patient is permanently unaware of himself or herself and surroundings.
-At least two physicians must examine the patient and agree that the patient has totally lost higher brain function and is unable to suffer or feel pain.
+At least two healthcare providers must examine the patient and agree that the patient has totally lost higher brain function and is unable to suffer or feel pain.

 Principal means a competent adult who signs a Health Care Power of Attorney.

-Terminal condition means an irreversible, incurable, and untreatable condition caused by disease, illness, or injury from which, to a reasonable degree of medical certainty as determined in accordance with reasonable medical standards by a principal’s attending physician and one other physician who has examined the principal, both of the following apply: (1) there can be no recovery and (2) death is likely to occur within a relatively short time if life-sustaining treatment is not administered.
+Terminal condition means an irreversible, incurable, and untreatable condition caused by disease, illness, or injury from which, to a reasonable degree of medical certainty as determined in accordance with reasonable medical standards by a principal’s attending healthcare provider and one other healthcare provider who has examined the principal, both of the following apply: (1) there can be no recovery and (2) death is likely to occur within a relatively short time if life-sustaining treatment is not administered.

 Ward means the person the court has determined to be incompetent.
 The ward’s person, financial estate, or both, is protected by a guardian the court appoints and oversees.